FumingPower3925/celeris/docs/content/_index.md

 weight: 1
 ---

-# Celeris
+# Celeris HTTP/2 first framework

-Welcome to the Celeris documentation!
-Celeris is a high-performance HTTP/2-only server built on top of gnet for blazing-fast networking and Go's x/net/http2 for protocol compliance.
+Welcome to the Celeris HTTP/2 first framework documentation!
+Celeris HTTP/2 first framework is a high-performance HTTP/2-only server built on top of gnet for blazing-fast networking and Go's x/net/http2 for protocol compliance.

-## What is Celeris?
+## What is Celeris HTTP/2 first framework?

-Celeris is designed to be:
+Celeris HTTP/2 first framework is designed to be:

 - **Fast**: Built on gnet, one of the fastest networking libraries in Go
 - **Simple**: Easy-to-use API similar to popular web frameworks